 On-site treatment eliminates off site transportation and disposal of contaminated soil and strongly reduces the CO2 footprint.

-On-site treatment is more cost effective as ex-situ treatment, as the treatment itself is cheaper, no transportation is needed and now new backfill needs to be brought on site.
+On-site treatment is more cost effective as ex-situ treatment, as the treatment itself is cheaper, no transportation is needed and no new backfill needs to be brought on site.

 On-site treatment reduces financial, environmental and health & safety risks.